quantixed/imagej-macros/README.md

 It only works on square images and montages made from squares.
 If your zooms are in the wrong place, check the size(s) of your input images.

+When the ROI-Zoom version is made, a text file is saved in the same directory as the resulting image.
+It contains useful information that you can use to recreate the image if you need to.

 #### Now put the rows together

 Finally, if we have more than one montage, we need to compile them together.
 Load in all the montages you'd like to compile.
 Now select *LabCode > Figure Maker > Montage Compiler*